Jump to navigation

-The Ordination of a Tree: The Thai Buddhist Environmental Movement, by Professor Sue Darlington, examines a Buddhist monastic movement in Thailand that aims to reverse environmental degradation and unsustainable economic development.
+The Ordination of a Tree: The Thai Buddhist Environmental Movement, by Professor Darlington, examines a Buddhist monastic movement that reverses environmental degradation and unsustainable economic development

 The Ordination of a Tree: The Thai Buddhist Environmental Movement, a new book by Professor Sue Darlington, examines a Buddhist monastic movement in Thailand that aims to reverse environmental degradation and unsustainable economic development through ordination of a tree.Published by SUNY Press, the hardcover edition was released in early December, with the paperback version following in February 2013.
 The book examines the evolution of a Buddhist monastic movement in Thailand that has drawn attention to the country's unsustainable economic development and consumerism, and the environmental degradation it causes.